Beeron, Queensland: Geography

+The Boyne River forms the north-eastern boundary.

-The Mundubbera – Durong Road (State Route 75) runs from north to south through the north-west of the locality.
-The Boyne River forms the north-eastern boundary, and the Beeron National Park occupies the south-eastern corner.
+The Mundubbera–Durong Road (State Route 75) enters the locality from the north (Derri Derra) and exits to north-west of the locality (Brovinia).

+The Beeron National Park occupies the south-eastern corner.
+Apart from this protected area, the predominant land use is grazing on native vegetation.

 History

 The locality's name derives from a pastoral run name held in 1856 by William Strathdee.
 In 1872, it was written as Beerone but by 1878 it had become Beeron.